fikrinotes/fikrinotes/README.md

 - 👋 Hi, I’m @fikrinotes
 - 👀 I’m interested in Data Science and Machine Learning
 - 🌱 I’m currently learning Python and Java
-- 💞️ I’m looking to collaborate on Data Science Projects
+- 💞️ I’m looking to collaborate on Data Science Projects & Web Development
 - 📫 How to reach me : @fikrimulyana_s (instagram)

 <!---